YttriLab/A-SOID/docs/installation_stepbystep.md

 ### Additional Tips
 - **Updating the Environment**: If the `.yml` file is updated, you can update your environment using `conda env update -f environment.yml`.
-- **Troubleshooting**: If you encounter issues, check the repository's `README` or documentation for specific instructions or troubleshooting tips. ation for any additional steps or specific requirements.
+- **Troubleshooting**: If you encounter issues, check the repository's `README` or GitHub issues for specific instructions or troubleshooting tips.